SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 3651 A (54 Psc A)}

 HD 3651 A (54 Psc A; HIP 3093 A; HR 166 A; GJ 27 A; TIC 434210589) is a K0.5V star \citep{Keenan+1989ApJS} at a distance of $d = 11.108 \pm 0.006 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This star hosts a single eccentric planet (54~Psc~b; $e\approx0.645$) with an orbital period of $P\approx62.25\,{\rm d}$ and a minimum mass of $M_{\rm p} \sin i \approx 72.5 \,{\rm M_\oplus}$ \citep{Wittenmyer+2019MNRAS}.
-The planet 54~Psc~b has been studied extensively in the literature using observations from various instruments, including the Hamilton \'{E}chelle Spectrometer at Lick Observatory \citep{Fischer+2003ApJ}, HIRES/Keck \citep{Butler+2006ApJ}, and the High Resolution Spectrograph (HRS) instrument on McDonald Observatory's Hobby-Eberly Telescope \citep[HET;][]{Wittenmyer+2009ApJS}.
-Here, we confidently recovered 54~Psc~b at $P\approx62.25\,{\rm d}$ with 109 RVs from HIRES/Keck, finding a Keplerian orbital solution consistent with previous studies (see Tables \ref{tab:Keplerian_signals} and \ref{tab:known_planets}).
-We also note the presence of a long-period signal in the $S$-index data at $P=3582\,{\rm d}$, which is likely associated with the star's magnetic activity cycle \citep[e.g.,][]{Isaacson+2024arXiv}.
+This star hosts an eccentric planet (54~Psc~b; $e\approx0.645$) with an orbital period of $P\approx62.25\,{\rm d}$ and a minimum mass of $M_{\rm p} \sin i \approx 72.5 \,{\rm M_\oplus}$ \citep{2019MNRAS.484.5859W}.
+The planet 54~Psc~b has been studied extensively in the literature using observations from various instruments, including Hamilton/Shane at Lick Observatory \citep{Fischer+2003ApJ}, HIRES/Keck \citep{2006ApJ...646..505B}, and the HRS/HET at McDonald Observatory \citep{2009ApJS..182...97W}.
+Here, we robustly detected 54~Psc~b at $P\approx62.25\,{\rm d}$ with 461 RVs from the HIRES, HRS, Hamilton, Levy, and Tull instruments spanning 30 years.
+We found a Keplerian orbital solution for this planet consistent with previous studies (see Table \ref{tab:rvsearch_signals}).
+We also report an additional Keplerian signal with a period of $P=5157\,{\rm d}$, which has previously been attributed to long-period magnetic stellar activity \citep{2021ApJS..255....8R}.
+We also note the presence of a signal in the $S$-index GLS periodogram at $P\approx3500\,{\rm d}$, which may also be due to a magnetic activity cycle \citep[e.g.,][]{2024ApJS..274...35I}.